MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/protect-vm-workloads-azure-site-recovery.md

 ## Step 4: Create Recovery Plans

 *Recovery Plan* is a feature in Azure Site Recovery that lets you fail over and recover an entire application comprising a collection of VMs.
-While it is possible to recover protected VMs individually, by adding the VMs comprising an application to a recovery plan, you'll be able to fail over the entire application through the recovery plan.
+While it's possible to recover protected VMs individually, by adding the VMs comprising an application to a recovery plan, you're able to fail over the entire application through the recovery plan.

 You can also use the test failover feature of Recovery Plan to test the recovery of the application.
-Recovery Plan lets you group VMs, sequence the order in which they should be brought up during a failover, and automate additional steps to be performed as part of the recovery process.
+Recovery Plan lets you group VMs, sequence the order in which they should be brought up during a failover, and automate other steps to be performed as part of the recovery process.
 Once you've protected your VMs, you can go to the Azure Site Recovery vault in the Azure portal and create recovery plans for these VMs.
 [Learn more about recovery plans](/azure/site-recovery/site-recovery-create-recovery-plans).

 ## Step 5: Fail over to Azure